aspnet/SignalR/specs/TransportProtocols.md

 The only transport which fully implements the duplex requirement is WebSockets, the others are "half-transports" which implement one end of the duplex connection.
 They are used in combination to achieve a duplex connection.

-Throughout this document, the term `[endpoint-base]` is used to refer to the route assigned to a particular end point
+Throughout this document, the term `[endpoint-base]` is used to refer to the route assigned to a particular end point.
+The term `[connection-id]` is used to refer to the connection ID provided by the `[endpoint-base]/negotiate` end point.

 ## WebSockets (Full Duplex)